honojs/website/api/hono.md

 })
 ```

-Or you can pass a `Request` object:
+You can also pass a `Request` object:

 ```ts
 test('POST /message is ok', async () => {